atorczynski/schafott-cli/.changeset/little-papayas-jam.md

 'schafott-cli': patch
 ---

 Add changeset to project scope.
+This will allow us to manage changesets for the project.